rtfmp/rtfmp.github.io/_posts/2015-05-22-portgroup-missing.md

 ---
 The backup guys came over because a few Avamar Agent backup stopped working for a few virtual machines.
 Avamar Agent backup uses a dedicated network and hence the VMs have a second interface for the agent.
 We checked the interface is up with `ifconfig eth1` and  `ethtool eth1` shows it has a link.
 However, `tcpdump -i eth1` detects zero traffic.
 What are we missing?

-The interface for avamar in each VM is connected to portgroup- Backup-Network- which we find is not longer existing.
+The interface for avamar in each VM is connected to portgroup- Backup-Network- which we find is no longer existing.
 If you look up the VM in vCenter, the portgroup would be greyed out.
 We ssh to host and `esxcfg-vswitch -l` shows there's no such portgroup.
 The issue is resolved by creating the portgroup and connecting the VM to the portgroup.
 In vCenter

 - Right click on the VM
 - Edit Settings